apostrophecms/apostrophe-documentation/modules/apostrophe-jobs/index.md

 `firstResult` is an empty object if `ids` was passed rather than `id`.

 This alternative approach is for bc only.
 Proxy timeouts are bad.
 Don't use it.
+### runNonBatch(*req*, *doTheWork*, *options*) *[api]*
+Similar to `run`, this method Starts and supervises a long-running job, however unlike `run` the `doTheWork` callback function provided is invoked just once, and when it completes the job is over.
+This is not the way to implement a batch operation on pieces; see the `batchSimple` method of that module.

+The `doTheWork` function receives `(req, reporting, callback)` and may optionally invoke `reporting.good()` and `reporting.bad()` to update the progress and error counters, and `reporting.setTotal()` to indicate the total number of counts expected so a progress meter can be rendered.
+This is optional and an indication of progress is still displayed without it.
+`reporting.setResults(object)` may also be called to pass a `results` object, which is made available to the optional `success` callback of the job's modal on the browser side. `doTheWork` may optionally return a promise rather than invoking the callback.

+This method will send `{ status: 'ok', jobId: 'cxxxx' }` to the browser for you.
+There is no callback because there is nothing more for you to do in your route.

+The `jobId` can then be passed to `apos.modules['apostrophe-jobs'].progress(jobId)` on the browser side to monitor progress.
+After the job status is `completed`, the results of the job can be obtained via the progress API as the `results` property, an object with a sub-property for each `id`.

+*Options*

+`options.label` should be passed as an object with a `title` property, to title the progress modal.
+A default is provided but it is not very informative.

+In addition, it may have `failed`, `completed` and `running` properties to label the progress modal when the job is in those states, and `good` and `bad` properties to label the count of items that were successful or had errors.
+All of these properties are optional and reasonable defaults are supplied.

+You may set `options.canStop` or `options.canCancel` to true.
+If you do, a "stop" or "cancel" button is presented to the user.
+Your code may then invoke `reporting.isCanceling()` when convenient and, if it returns a function, must cease the operation and then invoke that function **instead of** its callback.
+If the operation has completed in the meantime your code must take care not to invoke it afterwards.

+If `canCancel` was used, your code must also undo all effects of the entire job **before invoking** the function.
 ### start(*options*, *callback*) *[api]*
 Start tracking a long-running job.
 Called by routes that require progress display and/or the ability to take longer